wp-plugins/wptouch/readme.txt

 'WPtouch' and 'WPtouch Pro' are trademarks of BraveNewCode Inc.

 == Changelog ==

+= Version 1.9.19.4 =
+* More fixed for siteurl, url, home etc. for depreciation.
+Bare with us folks!

 = Version 1.9.19.3 =
 * Fixed: Bug with YouTube & Vimeo videos